rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-overview.md

-# Motorola Adaptive Printer Driver Overview
+# Zebra Adaptive Printer Driver Overview
-Motorola Adaptive Printer Driver (APD) is a small executable program that runs on Motorola Mobile Computers.
+Zebra Adaptive Printer Driver (APD) is a small executable program that runs on Zebra Mobile Computers.
 It provides a simple, yet powerful, interface to software applications, to transfer data from the user's software application to virtually any portable printer, via cable, or Bluetooth, short-range RF, or WLAN wireless connections.

 ## Why You Would Use the APD
 APD takes care of connectivity.
 APD takes care of different printer command languages.
 This means your application doesn't need to know what type of printer is being used, or how it is connected.
 You application only has to decide what to print, and to which printer.